 Patrick Roehrdanz

-Patrick R. Roehrdanz is the manager of Spatial Planning for Area Conservation in Response to Climate Change (SPARC) at Conservation International, where he examines how to effectively conserve the world’s biodiversity as species and ecosystems respond to a changing climate.
+Patrick R. Roehrdanz is director of climate change and biodiversity in Conservation International's Moore Center for Science, where he examines how to effectively conserve the world’s biodiversity as species and ecosystems respond to a changing climate.

-Patrick holds degrees in environmental science and management from University of California, Santa Barbara and geology from Carleton College in Minnesota.
+Patrick holds degrees in environmental science and management from the University of California, Santa Barbara and geology from Carleton College.

-Patrick holds degrees in environmental science and management from University of California, Santa Barbara and geology from Carleton College in Minnesota.
+Patrick holds degrees in environmental science and management from the University of California, Santa Barbara and geology from Carleton College.

 Talk to Me About